Numerical simulations of viscous fingering in fractured porous media: Numerical simulations

 \subsection{Parallel fractures}

-To understand the effect fractures have on viscous fingering, we first study the geometrically simple case of fractures parallel to the flow direction.
-In the following subsections we try to answer how the fractures affect the viscous fingering, and how they can change the flow patterns in rock matrix.
+To understand the effect fractures have on viscous fingering, we first investigate the geometrically simple case of fractures parallel to the flow direction.
+The key question we study is how the dimensionless numbers $\mathcal K$, $\mathcal A$ and $N$ in Equation~\eqref{eq:dimless_numbers}, which are introduced by the addition of fractures, affect the viscous fingering compared to a homogeneous porous medium.

-The simulations in this subsection are run in a moving frame of reference by a change of variables:
+All simulations in this subsection are run in a moving frame of reference by a change of variables: { \nobreak }

-where $\vec i$ is the unit basis vector in the $x$-direction.
-The dimensionless size of the computational domain is set to $L / W = 6$ and $H / W = 1$, and the initial concentration jump is located at $S / W= 2$.
+where $\vec i$ is the unit basis vector in the $\hat x$-direction.
+The initial dimensionless size of the computational domain is set to $L / H = 2$.